-Founded in 1812, the Academy of Natural Sciences of Drexel University has played an important role in fostering scientific research as the first natural sciences institution in the Americas.
+Founded in 1812 and located on the Benjamin Franklin Parkway in Philadelphia, the Academy of Natural Sciences of Drexel University has played an important role in fostering scientific research as the first natural sciences institution in the Americas.
 Since its inception, prestigious members have included Thomas Jefferson (whose fossil collection is housed at the Academy), John James Audubon, Charles Darwin and Marie Curie.

 A leader in biological research, the Academy’s library and archives feature 200,000 books, including some that date back to the 1500s, that document an understanding of the natural world from the very beginning of modern science.
 Numerous scientific societies began at the Academy including the American Medical Association in 1847, American Association for the Advancement of Science in 1848, and in 1876, the American Entomological Society chose the Academy for its headquarters to house its collections and library.
 The Academy is involved in many environmental endeavors and offers programs to educate the public.